NathanGavenski/IUPE/README.md

 ## Training IUPE

-After downloading the expert demonstration, you can then train ABCO.
+After downloading the expert demonstration, you can then train IUPE.
 There are several training scripts in the directory.
 ```
 ./scripts/iupe_3  # Maze 3x3
 ./scripts/iupe_5  # Maze 5x5